Undergraduate study | Chinese

-Learn Mandarin in the context of Chinese history, literature and culture, past and present.
+Learn modern standard Chinese in the context of Chinese and East Asian history, literature, culture, politics and international relations - past and present.

 Why study Chinese in Edinburgh?

 One of the world’s earliest civilisations, China is once again a major economic and political global power; one whose scale makes an understanding of regional and cultural differences essential.

 Specialising in teaching students with little or no prior knowledge of the language, Edinburgh is the only university in Scotland to offer both single and joint honours undergraduate honours programmes in Chinese.
 You will learn to read, write and speak modern standard Chinese while exploring Chinese and East Asian history, literature, culture, politics and international relations, past and present.

 You’ll be part of a friendly community of staff and students in Asian Studies, with its own Chinese Studies Peer Support Group, great links to the Confucius Institute for Scotland, and a regular seminar series featuring visiting speakers, all within a School passionate about languages, literatures and cultures from around the globe.